InnocentBug/innocentbug.github.io/_posts/2025-02-11-mangling-fun-with-thrust.md

 Usually, we do not have to worry about this at all, and it happens behind the scenes.

+To follow along with this repository, you can find all files to reproduce this on [GitHub](https://github.com/InnocentBug/thrust_mangling) as well.

 ## Multi-Language Translation

 When we use multiple languages, things get a bit more interesting, because with different languages we may have different compilers translating different units.
 After translation, the units get linked together.
 Now, the name mangling has to be identical from the different compilers to allow linking the differently translated units.